The Youth Gratitude Project

 Researchers at four universities constitute the core of the YGP research team:

-- Giacomo Bono, Ph.D., is an assistant professor at California State University, Dominguez Hills.
+- Giacomo Bono, Ph.D., is an associate professor at California State University, Dominguez Hills.
 He has a PhD. in Social Psychology from Claremont Graduate University and has extensive training and work experience involving research in health, positive psychology, youth development, and school and community programs for youth and families.
 With approximately 20 articles and chapters published, his research has appeared on U.S. News and World Report, Youth Radio, and in the Huffington Post.